redisson/redisson/docs/configuration.md

 Default value: `3000`

-Interval of Redis or Valkey Slave reconnection attempts when it was excluded from internal list of available servers.
+Interval of Valkey or Redis Slave reconnection attempts when it was excluded from internal list of available servers.
 On each timeout event Redisson tries to connect to disconnected server.
 Value in milliseconds.

 **failedSlaveNodeDetector**

 Default value: `org.redisson.client.FailedConnectionDetector`

-Defines failed Redis or Valkey Slave node detector object which implements failed node detection logic via `org.redisson.client.FailedNodeDetector` interface.
+Defines failed Valkey or Redis Slave node detector object which implements failed node detection logic via `org.redisson.client.FailedNodeDetector` interface.

 Available implementations:

-* `org.redisson.client.FailedConnectionDetector` - marks the Redis or Valkey node as failed if it has ongoing connection errors in defined `checkInterval` interval in milliseconds.
+* `org.redisson.client.FailedConnectionDetector` - marks the Valkey or Redis node as failed if it has ongoing connection errors in defined `checkInterval` interval in milliseconds.
 Default is 180000 milliseconds.
-* `org.redisson.client.FailedCommandsDetector` - marks the Redis or Valkey node as failed if it has certain amount of command execution errors defined by `failedCommandsLimit` in defined `checkInterval` interval in milliseconds.
+* `org.redisson.client.FailedCommandsDetector` - marks the Valkey or Redis node as failed if it has certain amount of command execution errors defined by `failedCommandsLimit` in defined `checkInterval` interval in milliseconds.
-* `org.redisson.client.FailedCommandsTimeoutDetector` - marks the Redis or Valkey node as failed if it has certain amount of command execution timeout errors defined by `failedCommandsLimit` in defined `checkInterval` interval in milliseconds.
+* `org.redisson.client.FailedCommandsTimeoutDetector` - marks the Valkey or Redis node as failed if it has certain amount of command execution timeout errors defined by `failedCommandsLimit` in defined `checkInterval` interval in milliseconds.

 **database**

 Default value: `0`

-Database index used for Redis or Valkey connection.
+Database index used for Valkey or Redis connection.

 **password**

 Default value: `null`

-Password for Redis or Valkey server authentication.
+Password for Valkey or Redis server authentication.

 **username**

 Default value: `null`

-Username for Redis or Valkey server authentication.
+Username for Valkey or Redis server authentication.
 Requires Redis 6.0 and higher.

 **credentialsResolver**

 Default value: empty

-Defines Credentials resolver, which is invoked during connection for Redis or Valkey server authentication.
-Returns Credentials object per address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing credentials.
+Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
+Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
+Allows you to specify dynamically changing Valkey or Redis credentials.

-**credentialsReapplyInterval**
-Default value: 0

-Defines Credentials resolver invoke interval in milliseconds for Valkey or Redis server authentication. `0` means disable.
+Available implementations:

+* `org.redisson.config.EntraIdCredentialsResolver`

 **subscriptionsPerConnection**